soumyaDghosh/tube-converter-snap/README.md

 - Run multiple downloads at a time
 - Supports downloading metadata and video subtitles

+### This repo contains the snap for the project Tube-Converter
 # Disclaimer
 The authors of Nickvision Tube Converter are not responsible/liable for any misuse of this program that may violate local copyright/DMCA laws.
 Users use this application at their own risk.